 Chuggy Bear is a hungry foodie on the hunt for the best grinds in Hawaii and around the world.
 Follow his exploits and relive his meals, which can include roasted pig’s heads and three Michelin star set menus.

 Lee A. Tonouchi

 ‘Da Pidgin Guerrilla’ Lee A. Tonouchi is one Pidgin author and playwright.
 He also sometimes contributes Da Kine 5 Tings We Love to da Honolulu Star-Advertiser.
 His favorite food is local food.

-Born and raised in Honolulu, Kelli Shiroma moved back to Oahu in 2015 after pursing her master of arts in journalism at USC and working for a year in San Diego.
-When it comes to food, Kelli's favorites can be boiled down to three main categories: breakfast fare (pancakes), cheese (mac & cheese) and desserts (specifically peanut butter and chocolate).
+Born and raised in Honolulu, Kelli Shiroma moved back to Oahu in 2015 after pursuing her master of arts in journalism at USC and working for a year in San Diego.
+When it comes to food, Kelli's favorites can be boiled down to three main categories: brunch, cheese (mac & cheese) and desserts.
 Her interests include working out, traveling and all things Disney.
 Follow her on Instagram and Twitter: @kellishiroma.

 Frolic Hawaii Editor / Deliriyum